A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Computational Experiments

 \section{Computational Experiments}

 In this section, we provide the results of the computational experiments on synthetic and real-world problems.
-We evaluate the quality of the predicted strategies and also analyze the relative speed-up of our approach compared with Algorithm \ref{alg1}.
-We also demonstrate the effectiveness of Algorithm \ref{alg_partition} to reduce the number of distinct strategies.
-Identical to the experiment in Section \ref{sec:scale}, the experiment in this section was executed in Julia 1.4.1 on a MacBook Pro with 2.6 GHz Intel Core i7 CPU and 16GB of RAM.
+We evaluate the quality of the predicted strategies and also analyze the relative speed-up of our approach compared with Algorithm \ref{alg1}. { We also demonstrate the effectiveness of Algorithm \ref{alg1_warm}, \ref{alg1_fixed} and \ref{alg_partition}.
+In the Supplementary Material, we offer further insights into the performance of our approach across a range of scenarios.
+This includes a report on the offline computation time of our method, as well as an analysis of its performance under varying sizes of uncertainty sets, training data, and distributional shifts.} Identical to the experiment in Section \ref{sec:scale}, the experiment in this section was executed in Julia 1.4.1 on a MacBook Pro with 2.6 GHz Intel Core i7 CPU and 16GB of RAM.
 Likewise, all deterministic optimization problems involved are solved with Gurobi.
 The software for OPT is available from \citet{InterpretableAI}.